 How To Determine The Scope Of A VBA Sub Procedure

-As explained by Microsoft MVP Chip Pearson, the word scope refers to how a VBA Sub procedure may be called.
+The word scope refers to how a VBA Sub procedure may be called.

 When creating a VBA Sub procedure you have the option of determining which other procedures are able to call it.
 This is done through the use of the Public or Private keywords that I introduce above and which are one of the optional elements of VBA Sub procedures.
 However, let's take a deeper look at what is the meaning of public or private procedures, and how can you determine whether a particular VBA Sub procedure is public or private.